Babies are bundles of adoration shades of cuteness! But do you know if there is a difference in what they should be called?

 Newborn

-“WHO” defines a newborn as a child that’s less than 28 days old.
+“WHO” defines a newborn as less than 28 days old.
 Others refer to a newborn as a baby from birth to two months of age.
-During this period, the foundation for healthy growth and survival is a direct result of appropriate care and feeding.

 The first few hours are critical and sensitive.
 Newborns demand constant attention.
 Since their bones are still tender, they should be carried or laid down with support to the baby’s head.

-Physical closeness contributes to emotional attachment and growth between parents and the newborn.
-They are able to recognize the voice of their parents.
+They can recognize the voice of their parents.
 Bonding occurs as parents spend quality time physically with the newborn.

 What to Expect in Newborn?

-These movements are uncoordinated, jittery and jerky.
-These early reflexes include rooting, grasp, startle etc. As the nervous system begins to mature, these reflexes give way to purposeful and coordinated behaviours.
+As the nervous system ages, these reflexes give way to purposeful and coordinated behaviors.

-Their sense of touch is developed, and they are sensitive to pain, pressure and temperature.
-Since new-borns have small stomachs, they need to be fed every 2- 3 hours until they get older at around 3 months when they can go longer lengths of time between feeding.
+Since newborns have small stomachs, they must be fed every 2- 3 hours until they get older, at around 3 months, when they can go longer between feedings.

 Infants

-Infants are babies who are 0 to 12 months old.
-The word ‘infant’ is derived from a Latin term, ‘infans’, which means unable to speak.
-Babies under the age of one usually don’t speak clearly.
-They are young offspring of humans.
+Infants are babies between 0 and 12 months old.
+The word ‘infant’ is derived from the Latin term ‘infans,’ which means unable to speak.

-What to Expect in infants?
+What to Expect in Infants?

-By 5-6 months of age or towards the end of infancy, infants display motor skills like hands-and-kneels crawling, picking up objects with fingers and thumb, sitting and rolling over without support, standing up and walking around holding onto something.
+By 5-6 months of age or towards the end of infancy, infants display motor skills like hands-and-kneels crawling, picking up objects with fingers and thumb, sitting and rolling over without support, and standing up and walking around holding onto something.
 These are visible progress.

-Sweet foods are their preference and they display displeasure when given bitter, sour, or salty food.
+Sweet foods are their preference, and they display displeasure when given bitter, sour, or salty food.

 Toddler

-The word ‘toddler’ comes from the word ‘toddle’.
-‘Toddle’ means to walk with short uncertain steps.
-In simple terms, a toddler is one that is learning to work.
-At this stage, the child’s motor works steadily and develop other motor skills.
+In simple terms, a toddler is learning to work.
+At this stage, the child’s motor works steadily and develops other motor skills.
 Early childhood begins at age 2.

-What to Expect
+What to Expect?

-The average toddler has reached between 53 %and 57% of his or her adult height when he or she is three years old.
 During the second year, they are aware of themselves and their surroundings.

 Toddlers also should be able to follow simple instructions and directions.